 One thing we’ve learned through 50 years of street ministry; we don’t have all the answers.

-In fact, the more time we spend with homeless people, the more the relationship becomes a two-way street.
+In fact, the more time we spend with people experiencing homelessness, the more the relationship becomes a two-way street.

 The goal of street ministry is to make friends, and help our friends move toward housing, treatment, employment, or even moving back with friends or family.
 The street ministers bring socks, bottled water, hot pizza, peanut butter sandwiches, and other supplies, depending on need and availability.